fuzzylogicxx/fuzzylogic/posts/flexible-tag-like-functionality-for-custom-keys-in-eleventy.md

 title: Flexible tag-like functionality for custom keys in Eleventy
 description: Achieving tag-like functionality without using tags in Eleventy
 date: 2019-08-26 13:49:00
 tags:
-  - thought
+  - entry
   - web
   - 11ty
   - solution
 ---
 I have an open-source, Eleventy-based project where the posts are restaurants, each of which is located in a particular city, and contributors to the repo can add a new restaurant as a simple markdown file.

 I just had to solve a conundrum wherein I wanted a custom front matter key, _city_, to have similar features as _tags_, namely:

 1. it takes arbitrary values (e.g. _Glasgow_, or _London_, or _Cañon City_, or anything a contributor might choose);
 2. there is a corresponding _cityList_ [collection](https://www.11ty.io/docs/collections/);
 3. there is a page which lists all cities in the _cityList_ collection as links; and
 4. there’s a page for each city which lists all restaurants in that city (much like a “Tagged _Glasgow_” page).

 You could be forgiven for asking: why didn’t I just implement the cities as tags?
 I could have tagged posts with "glasgow", or "edinburgh" for example.
 Well, here was my rationale:
 - for cities, I need the proper, correctly spelled, spaced and punctuated name so I can display it as a page title.
 A lowercased, squashed together “tag” version wouldn’t cut it;
 - I list “all tags” elsewhere and wouldn’t want the cities amongst them.
 Although Eleventy allows you to filter given tag values out, in this case that would be a pain to achieve because the city values are not known up front;
 - Lastly it just _felt right_ for ease of future data manipulation that city should be a separate entity.

 This task was a bit of a head-scratcher and sent me down a few blind alleys at first.
 Rightly or wrongly, it took me a while to realise that only all posts for _tag values_ are automatically available as collections in Eleventy.
 So any other collections you need, you have to DIY.
 Once I worked that out, I arrived at a strategy of: